-Activities Strategic axis 1: Impro Activities Expected results Indicators Sources of verification ategic axis 1: Improvement of knowledge on the ecological, genetic and economic potent Managers tial, silviculture and Partners Period of Implementation populations of P .
-Estimated budget (FCFA) erinaceusAt Benign A1.
+Activities Strategic axis 1: Impro Expected results Indicators ne ecological, genet Sources of verification ic and economic poten Managers tial, silviculture and Partners Period of Implementation populations of P. Estimated budget (FCFA) erinaceusAt • Benign - ' • A1.
 Carry out/update the forest inventory national in order to estimate the potential of P. erinaceus RA1.
 THE data ecological updated are available on the species in Benin RA1.2.
 The potential availability (occurrence, volume, abundance) of P. erinaceus is known RA1.3.
 The data ecological and the potential of other valuable species is known - Number of plots - Updated map potentialities of the species - List of contact details of plot centers - Study reports / collection mission - Database MCVDD/DGEFC Universities / Laboratories 2022-2024 500 million A2.Follow the dynamics of natural populations of the species (collection regular data within permanent plots, remote sensing) RA2.1.Stands reference points are identified with the participation of local communities RA2.2.A network of permanent data collection units is installed and monitored in reference populations nationally.
 RA2.3.
 A system of information ecological and national forester on the species is established - Cards of distribution of stands - Number of plots permanent - Study reports - Database - Contact details plots permanent - Field reports / collection mission MCVDD/DGEFC - Universities / Laboratories - Communities local 2022-2032 100 million